Updated August 2018

 By 1200 St Andrews Castle was the main residence of the bishops and archbishops of St Andrews.
 It suffered badly though, during the Wars of Independance, and a new castle was built in 1400.
 David Stewart, Duke of Rothesay was imprisoned here by his uncle Robert, Duke of Albany before he was taken to Falkland Palace, where he died of starvation and neglect.

 Years of wars, sieges and high tides have resulted in what is now a largely ruined but intriguing castle.
 What's left is a fascinating glimpse into Scotland's medieval and slightly grisly past.
 There is a terrifying 22ft bottleneck dungeon, an underground mine and countermine and a brilliant visitor centre run by Historic Scotland.
 The castle looks over Castle Sands and has really good views out over the coast.
+Also worth visiting is the nearby St Andrews Cathedral.
+If you can only visit one castle in Fife, consider this one, purely because the town itself is so stunning and there is so much to see.
+See what else you can see here

 Building began on Ravenscraig castle in 1460 by James II for his wife Queen Mary of Gueldres.
 It was one of the first to be built in Scotland to withstand cannon fire, but unfortunately James II was killed before it was completed - by cannon fire at the siege of Roxburgh Castle!
 Mary continued to build in his memory but when she died soon after the castle was passed to their son, James III.
 That was the end of the Royal connection as he sold the land to William Sinclair, Earl of Orkney and Caithness shortly afterwards.
 It was a fair exchange though as it meant Orkney and Shetland now belonged to Scotland!

 The castle is looked after by Historic Scotland but is unmanned.
 You can enter the outside courtyard via a drawbridge but only the outside of the castle is viewable.
 Because part of the walls have collapsed though, you can see a lot of the inside and let yourself imagine how life was.
 In the courtyard you can see the amazing views over the Firth of Forth, as well as many of the foundations for rooms such as the kitchen and bakehouse.
+This is probably my favourite castle as it's in my home town and played in the grounds many times with my friends growing up.
+When I was young you could actually climb the staircases and stand on the top floor but access is restricted now, how I wish Historic Scotland would give this beautiful castle some attention.

 Although this Palace isn't technically a Palace but a Grand House, it's the distinctive original mustard yellow and dark wooden shuttered windows which make it so appealing.
 It's also the village of Culross itself, a slice of 17th century life.
 There are original buildings, narrow alleys and cobbled streets letting you imagine life back then with ease.
 The palace doesn't have any royal connections except for a visit by King James VI in 1617, it was actually built by merchant Sir George Bruce between 1597 - 1611.
 He was a successful trader and many of the palace's features were collected from ships coming from abroad such as Baltic pine and Dutch tiles.
 It has been restored, as has the entire village, by the National Trust for Scotland.
 The 17th century garden, which is tucked around the back of the building, has been restored using plants and herbs which would have been used during the Jacobite period.
 It is beautifully laid out with wicker arches and raised beds.
 The village itself sits on the coast looking out over the Firth of Forth.
+You should really take time to explore the whole village as it's like a time capsule with cobbled streets and brightly coloured town houses.

 Dunfermline Palace grew around the impressive Abbey which has stood since 1070.
 King Malcolm III married Queen Margaret here and it was her their son David who, as a tribute to his mother, bought up extensive land around the Abbey and granted a wealth of money.
 The domestic building were destroyed during the Wars of Independance and were rebuilt with help from Robert the Bruce, who was buried here in 1329.
 The development continued until 1560 when mobs destroyed the Abbey during the reformation.
 In 1587 James VI took control of the land and gifted it to his wife, Queen Anne of Denmark.
 She hired William Schaw to turn the Abbey Guest House into a palace fit for a queen and gave birth to her three sons, including Charles I, while in residence.
 Charles I was the last king to be born in Scotland.
 It was last visited by a royal in 1651 when Charles II stayed before the Battle of Pitreavie.